MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 Above, we did the following:

-*  Cloned an existing project that contains a standard C++ Windows desktop application.
+*  Cloned or downloaded an existing project that contains a standard C++ Windows desktop application.

 *  Installed the Windows Implementation Library (WIL).
 WIL is a header-only C++ library with readable, type-safe C++ interfaces for common Windows coding patterns.